sDiegoMart/coralme/README.rst

 3. **Build** a working ME-model
 4. **Inform** the user about necessary steps to curate the ME-model.

+For more information on coralME's inputs, arquitecture and usage, see coralME's readthedocs_.

 .. refs
 .. _COBRAme: https://github.com/SBRG/cobrame
 .. _ECOLIme: https://github.com/SBRG/ecolime